$ cd fundamentals-of-devops

 }

-This plan output shows that launch template has changed, due to the new AMI ID, and as a result, the version of the
+This plan output shows that the launch template has changed, due to the new AMI ID, and as a result, the version of the

 launch template used in the ASG has changed.
 This will result in an instance refresh.
 Type in yes